agungsb/create-react-app-ssr-pwa/README.md

 ### SSR

 SSR is not available in if you run `yarn start`.
-It's only available if you run `yarn run build && yarn run start:server` or `yarn run build && yarn run now-start`.
+It's only available if you run `yarn run dev` or `yarn run prod`.

 ### Hot Reload